sebw/shaarli-archiver/README.md

 ## Run the container

-`SHAARLI_TAG` is the dedicated tag you will use to trigger archiving of the link.
+`SHAARLI_TAG` is the dedicated and unique tag that triggers the archiving.

 `SHAARLI_TOKEN` is the token that can be found in your Shaarli under Tools > Configure your Shaarli > REST API secret

-`ARCHIVE_URL` is the address where the archives will be available.
+`ARCHIVE_URL` is the address where the archives will be available (e.g. `file:///home/user/archives/` or `https://archive.example.com`)

 ```bash
 sudo docker run -d \